bobby-valenzuela/Playbooks/EnvironmentAndSetup/vim_quickref.md

 ### Editing
 `xp`    - swap two adjacent letters (move letter cursor one place to the right)
 `J`     - Merge lines: Apend line below to the end of the current line.
+`cc` - change entire line.
+`~` - Change casing of selected text/character under cursor.

 <br />

 ---

 ### Copy/Pasting
 `reg`    - View registers
 `0p`     - Paste from 0 register
 `C-r0`  - Paste from 0 register into vim command line.
 (Useful for pasting into a search regex)
 `C-rw`  - Copy whatever word is under cursot and paste into vim command line.
 (Useful for pasting into a search regex)